trychlos/pwix-modal/README.md

     Returns the count of opened modals.

+- `Modal.set( arg )`

+    A generic method to configure a running modal.

+    `arg` must be a Javascript object with following keys:

+    - `id`: the identifier of the to-be-configured modal, defaulting to the current topmost

+    - `target`: when specified, the JQuery object which must receive events for that modal

+        This method is usually called from the rendered body template `onRendered()` function.
+At that time, not only the DOM is rendered for this element, but it is very probable that this is in this template that the triggered events will be useful.

 - `Modal.setTarget( target [, id ] )`

     Obsoleted as of v 1.2.0, will be removed on 2.0, redirected to `Modal.target()` getter/setter.

 - `Modal.target({ target: <target> [, id: <id> ] })`

-    Set the events target as a jQuery object for the specified opened modal, defaulting to the topmost one.

-    This method will be usually called from the rendered body template `onRendered()` function.
-At that time, not only the DOM is rendered for this element, but it is very probable that the triggered events will be useful in this template.

-    Returns the target of the identified modal, or of the topmost one, or null if none apply.
+    Obsoleted as of v 1.7.0, will be removed on 2.0, redirected to `Modal.set()` setter.

 #### Manage the header